Horanet/node-scrypt-pwd/README.md

 const hash2 = await hash(password, options);
 await verify(password, hash2, options); // true
-await verify(password, hash1, options); // false, since a pepper has been set looksGood(hash1, options); // but pepper does not appear in the hash, so the hash looks correct
+await verify(password, hash1, options); // false, since a pepper has been set needsRehash(hash1, options); // false: pepper does not appear in the hash, so the hash looks correct

 // Changing a `crypto.scrypt()` option such as `blockSize` options.blockSize = 16;